mdeacey/facebook-gpt-shopify/docs/5_shopify_data_sync/5_1_setting_up_shopify_webhooks.md

 ## Subchapter 5.1: Setting Up Shopify Webhooks for Real-Time Updates

 ### Introduction
 Shopify webhooks enable real-time notifications for product updates (e.g., title, inventory changes) to keep the GPT Messenger sales bot’s data current.
 This subchapter sets up a secure webhook endpoint in the FastAPI application, integrating HMAC verification and registering webhooks during the Shopify OAuth flow (Chapter 2) with appropriate permissions (`read_products`, `read_inventory`).
-The webhook system uses the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user and stores data temporarily in `<shop_name>/shopify_data.json`, preparing for cloud storage in Chapter 6.
-The focus is on non-sensitive product data, using `TokenStorage` and `SessionStorage` for secure, production-ready operation.
+The webhook system uses the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user and stores data temporarily in `<shop_name>/shop_metadata.json` and `<shop_name>/shop_products.json`, preparing for cloud storage in Chapter 6 (`users/<uuid>/shopify/<shop_name>/shop_metadata.json` and `users/<uuid>/shopify/<shop_name>/shop_products.json`).
+The focus is on non-sensitive shop and product data, using `TokenStorage` and `SessionStorage` for secure, production-ready operation.

 ### Prerequisites
 - Completed Chapters 1–4 (Facebook OAuth, Shopify OAuth, Persistent Storage and User Identification, Facebook Data Sync).